Nintventario-Team/Requeriments_PRICOTERCORP/README.md

 # Requeriments_PRICOTERCORP
 In this README.md you will find the evidences, the prototypes and the document of the Software Requirements for PricoTercorp S.A system.
 The project name is "Nintventario".
-You can find the document of the requirements in the files of this respository.
+You can find the document of the requirements in the files of this respository. \
+Only if you want, you can check the LaTeX project [here](https://es.overleaf.com/4254396624vdgszmjpzdtq#e96311) but it is not necessary.